Thefolle/SdpProject/Version2/Documentation/Work report.md

 We conceived a general city as a matrix made up of square districts, each having predefined characteristics that the user can choose through a Json given in input; the user validates the json file against the pertinent Json schema.

+Then, we brainstormed the approach to move cars which is further discussed in [another document](VehicleMovementDesign.md).

+The next step consisted of thinking about the inner data structures that represent the city so as to evaluate the minimum path given a start point and an end point.
+We found that a city can be modeled as a cyclic directed graph.
+The system builds the graph at the beginning of the simulation.
+We developed a dedicated library for graph management, since most of the available ones in the community are not compatible with Unity, like the NuGet QuickGraph.

 ## Last considerations

 ### How to enhance the project?